-In the previous parts of the ‘Beat the sales slump’ series we dealt with managing yourself and revising your product offering.
-In this instalment we address how to market effectively during a downturn.
+In the previous parts of our ‘Beat the sales slump’ series, we dealt with managing yourself and revising your product offering.
+In our final instalment, we address how to market effectively during a downturn.
 It can be dicey to diversify your marketing efforts when cashflow is pinched.
 Which is why we’ll be exploring affordable marketing strategies that ensure your business will amplify its visibility, without cutting into your already depressed bottom line.

 The most important part of any marketing strategy is information about your customers.
 Building up your database – ideally, while cementing real relationships with your customers – gives you the advantage of starting from a place of knowledge.
 If you aren’t already, start accumulating this information.
 This data needs to be meticulously and prolifically collected, so that you can get to know who you are marketing to.
 An easy way to start is to ask for contact details and information that is relevant to your business, at every point where you customers interact with you.